Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 Most ventral hernias are not immediately dangerous, but they can enlarge and lead to complications such as incarceration or strangulation.
 Sudden severe pain, swelling, or nausea requires urgent assessment.

-Do all incisional hernias require mesh repair?
+Do all incisional & ventral hernias require mesh repair?

 Most incisional and larger ventral hernias are repaired using surgical mesh to reinforce the abdominal wall and reduce recurrence risk.
 The decision depends on the size and complexity of the defect.